Developmental Care & Preemie

-Kangaroo Zak, recently re-branded Zaky ZAK, provides the baby with the correct positioning, comfort and a sense of security while effectively removing the risk of slips and falls, and medical equipment to become displaced.
+Zaky ZAK, previously known as Kangaroo Zak, provides the baby with the correct positioning, comfort and a sense of security while effectively removing the risk of slips and falls, and medical equipment to become displaced.
 It provides immediate access to the baby in an emergency.

 Kangaroo Zak is made with natural fibres for a soft, strapless, thin, stretchy and breathable sleep belt that covers the parent’s torso and closes on a selected size with a zipper.
 There are no added layers, pouch, uneven wrap pressure, buttons or Velcro.
 The material is thin and light in colour so you can see positioning and fluids for maximum safety.
 Wear a front open gown over if extra warmth is required, still allowing quick emergency release.
 Some procedures can still take place by pulling or folding Zaky ZAK up or down.
 Express and breastfeed while wearing the baby wrap.

 The Zaky ZAK is available in two adjustable sizes, making SIX size options:

 Size 1 adjusts to Small / Medium / Large.

 Size 2 adjusts to XL / 2XL / 3XL.

 Breast-Warmers Silk & Wool, the safe self-warming breastfeeding aid, can be worn for breast comfort and easily removed from Zaky ZAK/Kangaroo Zak before placing baby skin-to-skin.
 Parents SHOP HERE for your baby and breastfeeding needs.

 The developmental care tool The Zaky ZAK is used in over 400 hospitals in more than 50 countries.